benbjurstrom/benbjurstrom.com/benbjurstrom.com/content/best-vibecoding-stack.md

 ## Laravel Boost

 I'll address the elephant in the room first.
-LLMs are generally better at JavaScript.
+LLMs are generally better at writing modern JavaScript.
 They've seen more of it in training.
 More React, more TypeScript, more Node.
 That's just a fact.

 But Laravel has something that changes the equation: a first-party package called [Laravel Boost](https://github.com/laravel/boost).

-Boost generates dynamic `AGENT.md` files based on which first-party packages you actually have installed.
+Boost generates dynamic [AGENT.md](https://agents.md) files based on which first-party packages you actually have installed.
 Using Sanctum for auth?
 It knows.
 Using Horizon for queues?
 It knows.
 Project-specific context, not generic documentation.

 It also provides an MCP server that gives your AI direct access to semantic documentation search, your database schema, browser errors, and more.
 With Boost, the JavaScript training gap is completely closed.